 This flow that Didi and I keep mentioning describes this journey that we are all on.
 This journey where we are learning more about ourselves as we evolve.
 I am a different person than I was when I had my third six years ago, and there is nothing wrong with that.
 I have learned so much about myself, life, my children, my husband + our relationship.
 Take a deep breath somedays and keep moving forward.
 Start being aware of what it is your body needs and when it needs it.

 Didi: That really brings everything full circle.
 Looking at what you were doing with Core Rehab, I remember that you were very specific about breath work.
 But it also allowed us to take a step back to allow our bodies and minds to relax.
-Our bodies need to rest in order to get even further along in life.
+Our bodies need to rest in order to get even further in life.

 The material contained within is provided for educational and informational purposes only and is not intended as medical advice.
 Seek prompt medical care for any specific health issues and consult your physician before beginning a new regiment or purchasing any product(s).